-- (D) For a proposed electric power transmission line: - (1) The applicant shall present load flow data and one-line diagrams in the form of transcription diagrams depicting system performance with and without the proposed facility. - (2) The applicant shall provide an analysis of the impact of the proposed facility on the electric power system economy and reliability.
-The impact of the proposed facility on all interconnected utility systems shall be evaluated, and all conclusions shall be supported by relevant load flow studies.
-Any load flow(s) relied upon by the applicant shall be provided to staff. - (3) The applicant shall provide an analysis and evaluation of the options considered which would eliminate the need for construction of an electric power transmission line, including electric generation options and options involving changes to existing and planned electric transmission substations. - (4) The applicant shall provide a brief statement of how the proposed facility fit into the applicant's most recent long-term electric forecast report and the regional plans for expansion, including, but not limited to, the following: - (a) Reference to any description of the proposed facility in the most recent long-term electric forecast report of the applicant. - (b) If no description was contained in the most recent long-term electric forecast report, an explanation as to why none was filed in the most recent long-term electric forecast report. - (c) Reference to regional expansion plans, when applicable (if the electric power transmission line will not affect regional plans, the applicant shall so state).
+- (d) Property lines. - (C) For a proposed electric power transmission line or gas pipeline: - (1) Provide a statement explaining the need for the proposed facility, including a listing of the factors upon which it relied to reach that conclusion and references to the most recent long-term forecast report (if applicable).
+Examples of information relevant to the need determination include: - (a) The purpose of the proposed facility. - (b) Specific projections of system conditions, local requirements, or any other pertinent factors that impacted the applicant's opinion on the need for the proposed facility. - (c) Relevant load flow studies and contingency analyses, if appropriate, identifying the need for system improvement. - (2) Describe why the proposed facility was selected to meet the projected need and how the facility complies with R.C.
+4906.10(A)(6). - (D) For a proposed electric power transmission line, provide information in support of the basis of need.
+Examples of information relevant to the need determination include: - (1) Load flow data and one-line diagrams in the form of transcription diagrams depicting system performance with and without the proposed facility. - (2) An analysis of the impact of the proposed facility on the electric power system economy and reliability, including the evaluation of the impact of the proposed facility on all interconnected utility systems as supported by relevant load flow studies that the applicant provides to staff. - (3) An analysis and evaluation of the options considered that would eliminate the need for construction of an electric power transmission line, including electric generation options and options involving changes to existing and planned electric transmission substations. - (4) A brief statement of how the proposed facility fits into the applicant's most recent longterm electric forecast report and the regional plans for expansion, including, but not limited to, the following: - (a) Reference to any description of the proposed facility in the most recent long-term electric forecast report of the applicant.

+- (b) If no description was contained in the most recent long-term electric forecast report, an explanation as to why none was filed in the most recent long-term electric forecast report. - (c) Reference to regional expansion plans, when applicable (if the electric power transmission line will not affect regional plans, the applicant shall so state).